oneforawe/react-ts/README.md

 A to-do list for continuing development of this template:

-* Fix issue: No longer compiling with comments in `tsconfig.json`.
 * Investigate adding style/format linting for css/scss, since stylelint no longer provides that kind of linting.
 * Investigate possibility of putting all of the config files into a `.config`